an0n4ce/blog/_posts/2026-01-05-the-sticker-shop-tryhackme.md

 We have a `flag.txt` file at `http://10.49.170.47:8080/flag.txt`.
 However, accessing it directly returned a **401 Unauthorized** error.
 This told me two things:

 - The flag exists on the server.
-- I need to find another way to access it.
+And I need to find another way to access it.

 ## Discovering the Vulnerability